samlletas/PlayStation1Vsts/Plugins/PsxSampler/README.md

 - **Loop End Sample**: Information display: if the sound is looped, which sample the loop ends on (exclusive), otherwise 0.

 ## Functionality - Track
 - **Volume**: Master volume multiplier for the instrument, 0-127.
 A value of 127 is full volume.
-This setting should obey MIDI channel volume control messages also.
 - **Pan**: Master pan setting for the instrument, 0-127.
 A value of 64 is center, 0 is left, 127 is right.
-This setting should obey MIDI pan control messages also.
 - **Pitchstep Up**: The range of the pitch bend wheel (in notes/semitones) when pitch bending up.
 A value of 1 = 1 semitone, and 12 = 1 octave.
 - **Pitchstep Down**: The range of the pitch bend wheel (in notes/semitones) when pitch bending down.
 A value of 1 = 1 semitone, and 12 = 1 octave.